And you can be on with us by calling 800-282-2882.

 Well, look at what happened.

-So it the challenge is is who's willing to stand up and say the king has no clothes.
+So the challenge is who's willing to stand up and say the king has no clothes?

-Well uh the the only people who are willing is those people don't care about being invited to parties but but but but let's talk talk a little more uh uh about the the the one one of the devastating uh uh problems uh among uh in the black community uh and we're talking about the black community which isn't which doesn't mean it's uh uh there's uh uh we don't have these problems elsewhere but they just have a huge impact in in the black community is the devastating crime rates.
+But let's talk a little more about one of the devastating problems in the black community, and we're talking about the black community, which doesn't mean we don't have these problems elsewhere, but they just have a huge impact in the black community, is the devastating crime rates.

 Is that tragic?

-No meet it's it's very and and the people are afraid to come out at at uh at night and and the bars the windows and they're not barring against the Klan riding through the neighborhood.
+And the people are afraid to come out at night and the bars, the windows, and they're not barring against the Klan riding through the neighborhood.

-Oh no Jesse Jackson w when he said that he's walking down the street and he's relieved when he turns around and sees white teenagers he's talking about black people being afraid of other black people of young black men.
+Jesse Jackson, when he said that he's walking down the street and he's relieved when he turns around and sees white teenagers, he's talking about black people being afraid of other black people, of young black men.

 Yes, yes, yes, yes.